DiscordSRV/Documentation/docs/FAQ.md

 - If you have trouble downloading the log file, copy/paste the text to a paste service (like [mclo.gs](https://mclo.gs/)).
 Copy the link that it gives you.
 Join [our discord server](https://discordsrv.com/discord) and create a ticket through the #support channel, then send that link in your ticket.

 ---

+### Why do I get all the groups instead of just the one I want? {id="all-groups-instead-of-one"}

+Check to make sure you don't have the `*` permission in any of the groups that you're a part of.
+DiscordSRV has a `discordsrv.sync.<group> permission`, and having the star perm ends up giving you the perm for every group you have synchronized.
+This is just one of many reasons why you shouldn't ever have the `*` perm, or `OP` for that matter.

+---

+### The bot can't modify my roles, and I'm the Discord server owner? {id="discord-server-owner-modify-roles"}

+This is a Discord limitation.
+Although bots can remove / add one role, they cannot use the endpoint that allows adding & removing as many roles as you want, which is how group-synchronisation achieves this.
+If you are trying to test group-synchronisation, either use an alt, or test it on another player.

+---